gariev/xref/README.md

 To get most of the xref package, configure it after the basic installation.

-1. Create a config file and place it where XRef can found it (see section CONFIG FILE below; also see sample config in config/xref.ini.sample)
+1. After you run "xref-lint --init" in your project dir, a default config file is created in .xref/xref.ini.
+You can edit it as suitable for your project (see section CONFIG FILE below; also see sample config in config/xref.ini.sample)

 2. Download and install Smarty template engine. <http://www.smarty.net/>;
     any of versions 2.x or 3.x should work, version 2 takes less memory.
-    Set the pass to Smarty.class.php file in *xref.smarty-class* config param.
+    Set the pass to Smarty.class.php file in *xref.smarty-class* param of config file.

-3. Create a data directory where XRef will keep its data about your project.
-    Specify this dir in *xref.data-dir*.

-4. Configure web server to run scripts from web-scripts dir XRef/web-scripts/, see also sample Apache config file in XRef/examples/httpd.conf
+3. Configure web server to run scripts from web-scripts dir XRef/web-scripts/, see also sample Apache config file in XRef/examples/httpd.conf

-5. Set up crontab to run xref-ci to monitor your project, see sample cronab script in
+4. Set up crontab to run xref-ci to monitor your project, see sample cronab script in

 REPORTED ERRORS
 ===============

+* <a name="xr001"></a> **Can't parse file (%s)** (severity: fatal, code: xr001)

+    There is a syntax error in source PHP file.

-* <a name="XV01"></a> **Use of unknown variable** (severity: error, code: XV01)
+* <a name="xr010"></a> **Use of unknown variable (%s)** (severity: error, code: xr010)

     This error is caused by using a variable that was never introduced in this scope.
 Most often it's because of misspelled